 Mrs. Holly Smith Director

 Holly Smith is an Alabama native who began studying theatre over 20 years ago.
-She graduated from the University of Alabama with a Masters degree in Education, and she started her education career teaching English/reading at middle and high school levels.
-Holly has grown as a teacher and educator while employed with Marietta City Schools for the past 10 years.
+She graduated from the University of Alabama with a Masters degree in English and Theatre Education.
+Holly has grown as a teacher and educator while employed with Marietta City Schools for over 10 years.
 She officially launched her theatre education career at Marietta Sixth Grade Academy where she created three distinct theatre courses to meet the needs of the school's diverse population.
 In addition, she founded the Academy Actors, an elite performing theatre group, that would go on to win four Junior Theater Festival awards under Holly's direction.
 Holly was selected as the 2018-2019 Teacher of the Year for MSGA, and she was also recognized with Marietta City School's Superintendent's Award in 2017.
 As the Director of Theatre at Marietta High School, Holly has helped guide young artists to award winning performances at Regional/State One Act Play competitions, GHSA Literary Competition, and the Georgia Thespian Conference.
 She serves as the advisor for MHS Thespian troupe #111, sponsors Drama Club, and directs the GHSA One Act Play/Spring musical.
-Mrs. Smith currently teaches Tech Theatre, Musical Theatre, IB Theatre, Advanced Drama, and Fundamentals of Theatre at MHS.
+Mrs. Smith currently teaches Musical Theatre, IB Theatre, Advanced Drama, and Fundamentals of Theatre at MHS.
 She is excited to see the MHS Theatre department continue to perform, impact, and inspire!

 Mrs. Michelle Peck Assistant Director